marcoHomeStudio/ESP8266_4Output-OTA-with-Arduino-IDE/README.md

 False= Device normal mode, the device start in wifi station mode and the device parameters are read and apply from the config.json file.

-output0Friendlyname from 0 to 3. friendly name diplay on the http interface
+output0Friendlyname: from 0 to 3. friendly name diplay on the http interface

+output0reverse: from 0 to 3 select the gpio reverse mode
+true: output is reverse "HIGH to "LOW"

 # To do